HEIG-VD-WEB/web-course/docs/practical-works/practical-work-1/index.md

 # Practical work 1

-So you just began to learn HTML, CSS and Javascript.
+So you just began to learn HTML, CSS and JavaScript.
 You are now able to create a simple website.
 You will now create a simple website that will be hosted on GitHub Pages.

 ## Objectives